FREE SHIPPING on orders of $85 or more

 The surname Hover was first found in Westphalia, where the family contributed greatly to the development of an emerging nation.The name probably stems from the German word "Hof" meaning "court."

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Hover include Hof, Hoff, Hoffe, Hofer, Hoefer, Hoeffer, Hoffer, Hofle, Hoefe, Hofler, Hoefler, Hofner and many more.

-Hover Settlers in the United States in the 17th Century
+Hover Settlers in United States in the 17th Century

-Hover Settlers in the United States in the 18th Century
+Hover Settlers in United States in the 18th Century

-Hover Settlers in the United States in the 19th Century
+Hover Settlers in United States in the 19th Century

 The Hover Family Crest was acquired from the Houseofnames.com archives.
 The Hover Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 1 December 2015 at 18:35.